Sri Vyasaraja pratishtha first Hanuman

 Sripadaraja theertha

-Sripadaraja theertha teaching Sri Vyasaraja -Sripadaraja mutt, Bazar Vidhi, Mulbagal, Kolar Shri Padamanabha theertha was the direct disciple of Shri Madhvacharya and was blessed with Shri Gopinatha vigraha for aradhana by Sri Madhwacharya himself.
-He was the first to write notes on Madhwacharya's great works like Brahmasutra bashya and other thirty seven works.
-He was the main architect to have established the philosophy of Madhwacharya's dwitha outside tulunadu.
+Sripadaraja theertha teaching Sri Vyasaraja -Sripadaraja mutt, Bazar Vidhi, Mulbagal, Kolar Shri Padamanabha Theertha was the direct disciple of Shri Madhvacharya and was blessed with Shri Gopinatha vigraha for Aradhana by Sri Madhwacharya himself.
+He was the first to write notes on Madhwacharya's great works like Brahmasutra bashya and other thirty-seven works.
+He was the main architect to have established the philosophy of Madhwacharya's dwitha outside Tulunadu.

 Stay at Srirangam